bulkan/blog/content/broccolli_angularjs_bower.md

 ## Broccoli

 Now we need to install broccoli.
-Ive installed the `broccoli-cli` globally and as per the [installation guide](https://github.com/broccolijs/broccoli#installation).
+I've installed the `broccoli-cli` globally and as per the [installation guide](https://github.com/broccolijs/broccoli#installation).

     npm install --save-dev broccoli